NotThatGoodOfAProgrammer/Music-recommendations/README.md

 ## How to use guide:

+0. *Only once* I have to add you to my Projects user list, else Spotify will throw error 403 if u interact with anything.
+Message me e-mail that you use for Spotify and optionally your full name
 1. Click on "Get token" and login with Spotify account
 2. Choose what type you are looking for in filters
 3. *Optional* Select date release and/or genres in filters